eclipse-sirius/sirius-desktop/plugins/org.eclipse.sirius.server/README.md

 If you want to remove an image built previously, you can use ```docker rmi IMAGE_ID```.
 Once the image has been created, you can create and start a container from this image with:

 ```
-docker run -p 8080:8080 -i -t sirius-server:latest
+docker run -p 8080:8080 -i -t eclipsesirius/sirius-server:latest
 ```

-This command will create a Docker container from the image ```sirius-server:latest```.
+This command will create a Docker container from the image ```eclipsesirius/sirius-server:latest```.
 It will also connect the port 8080 of the host machine to the port 8080 of the container.
 As such, a request on a web browser to ```http://localhost:8080``` will be redirected to the Docker container, allowing you to test the server inside of the container from your host machine.

 The two options ```-t``` and ```-i``` will be respectively used to allocate a pseudo-tty allowing you to send commands to the container and keeping ```STDIN``` open.
 With this command, you terminal will now be connected to the Docker container started.